 It is common not to know exactly what to expect in a psychological evaluation.
-For this reason, Dr. Allred works to share information about the process from the beginning, in the initial phone consultation, and all along the way.
+For this reason, we work to share information about the process from the beginning, in the initial phone consultation, and all along the way.
 In the phone consultation, you would be informed about the purpose of testing, the timeline, pricing information, and more.

 After the Phone Consultation